-When it was initially devised in 12th century northern France, the sport that is today known as tennis did not look very similar to its modern variant that is still played today.
+When it was initially devised in 12th century northern France, the sport today known as tennis did not look very similar to its modern variant which is still played today.
 It did not use the racket, but instead, a ball was hit with the open palms of the hand.
 After being adopted by the royalties and nobles of France, England, and several other European territories, the “royal tennis” (known in France as “ jeu de paume” - the game of palms) transformed into a sport that much more resembled modern tennis when simple rackets were adopted in the 16th century.

-18th century England slowly moved away from real tennis and more toward lawn tennis, which eventually became what we know as modern tennis.
+18th-century England slowly moved away from real tennis and more toward lawn tennis, which eventually became what we know as modern tennis.

-Lawn tennis (sometimes also called “ Wingfield’s game”) arrived in the United States just a few years later in 1877.
+Lawn tennis (sometimes also called “ Wingfield’s game”) arrived in the United States just a few years later, in 1877.

 Major Walter Clopton Wingfield (1833-1912) was a famous welsh inventor that is remembered today as the father of lawn tennis and a crucial figure in forming the style of modern tennis that is played today.

 After military campaigns in India and China and earning a rank of Major, Wingfield returned home to England, where he eventually became appointed to the Honourable Corps of Gentlemen at Arms, overseeing the courts of the royal family (Queen Victoria and her son Edward VII).
 During that time, he started experimenting with lawn sports, and most notably, trying to see if newly developed rubberized balls that could bounce much better than the widely used ones could be integrated into the indoor game of real tennis.